CSC2032 : Algorithm Design and Analysis

 Tutorials will be used to provide the opportunity for students to gain practical skills and understanding in the theory and techniques developed during lectures.

-Exams provide a formal assessment of underlying techniques, and coursework assesses the application of skills to algorithmic problems.
+Exams provide a formal assessment of underlying techniques.

 The format of resits will be determined by the Board of Examiners